mmctl/easycrypt-ext/README.md

 Template names follow a simple convention: they are formed from the first three letters of each keyword in the template (in order), optionally followed by mnemonic suffixes for variants.
-For example, the template for `require import` is `reqimp`; the template for inserting a module is `mod`, and its parameterized variant is `modp` (p for "parameterized").
+For example, the template for `require import` is named `reqimp`; the template for inserting a module is named `mod`, and its parameterized variant is named `modp` (p for "parameterized").
+Some templates fall outside this convention, such as those without keywords or cases where several keywords share the same prefix.
+In such situations, representative names are chosen on a case-by-case basis.
 All templates are defined in `easycrypt-ext-templates.eld`.

 | ![Alt text](/assets/example-cape-keyword.gif?raw=true "Optional Title") | ![Alt text](/assets/example-tempel-complete.gif?raw=true  "Optional Title") | [Alt text](/assets/example-tempel-expand.gif?raw=true "Optional Title") |